Faculty: Professor Higgins, dean; Professors S. Chen and Rosen, associate deans.

 Business Law: Professor Hickox; Associate Professor Dunn.

 Decision Science: Professors Budnick, S. Chen, and Jarrett.

-Entrepreneurial Management: Professors Beauvais, Comerford, Cooper, and Scholl; Associate Professors Dorado-Banacloche, Creed, Dugal, and Wheeler.
+Entrepreneurial Management: Professors Beauvais, Comerford, Cooper, Creed, Scholl, and Wheeler; Associate Professors Dorado-Banacloche, and Dugal, Assistant Professor Djurdejvic.

 Finance: Professor Dash; Associate Professors Lee, Lin, and Oppenheimer; Assistant Professors DaDalt, Xu, and Yu.

 Information Systems: Professor Westin; Associate Professors Lloyd and Shin.

 Marketing: Professors Della Bitta, N. Dholakia, R. Dholakia, Mazze, and Rosen; Associate Professors Leonard and Sheinin; Assistant Professor Cai.

 Supply Chain Management: Associate Professor Hales; Assistant Professors Y. Chen and Ozpolat.

 For the M.B.A.: finance, general business, management, marketing, and supply chain management.

 For the Ph.D.: finance and insurance, management, management science, and marketing.